Project PEOLC17

 Occupational therapy interventions for informal carers and implications for carer support: a systematic review

-Informal carers provide essential support for patients and help relieve strain on stretched health and social care services, however caring can detrimentally affect carers’ wellbeing, thus policy advocates for improved carer support.
-This review aims to synthesize published international literature regarding the role of occupational therapists in interventions to support carers.
+Unpaid/family carers(informal carers)provide essential support for patients and help relieve strain on stretched health and social care services, however caring can detrimentally affect carers’ wellbeing,thus policy advocates for improved carer support.This review aims to synthesize published international literature regarding the role of occupational therapists in interventions to support carers.

 Background

-About 6.5 million people in the UK – around 10% of the population – are informal carers, supporting family or friends in an unpaid role.
+About 6.5 million people in the UK – around 10% of the population – are carers, supporting family or friends in an unpaid role.
 Health and social care rely on these carers to help and support people living with a range of conditions within the community, helping relieve the strain on services.
 Estimates of the value of this care range from £57-100 billion a year, with the value of unpaid care significantly outweighing that of formal care provided through health and social services.
-Informal carers assist patients in maintaining their independence and wellbeing and may assist with a range of tasks, including meal preparation, personal care, shopping, managing healthcare appointments and providing emotional support.
+Carers assist patients in maintaining their independence and wellbeing and may assist with a range of tasks, including meal preparation, personal care, shopping, managing healthcare appointments and providing emotional support.

-However, informal carers are patients within their own right and may require support to ensure their continued wellbeing, particularly as caring can impact on their mental and physical health.
+However, carers are patients within their own right and may require support to ensure their continued wellbeing, particularly as caring can impact on their mental and physical health.
 Various policies have emerged in recent years emphasizing the need to better identify and support carers.
-The Five Year Forward View highlights the “underappreciated contribution” of informal carers to both patients and the sustainability of NHS services.
+The Five Year Forward View highlights the “underappreciated contribution” of carers to both patients and the sustainability of NHS services.
 More recently, the NHS Long Term Plan reports that “carers are twice as likely to suffer from poor health compared to the general population” and encourages improved carer support.
 Meeting the needs of carers is essential to ensure their wellbeing and to enable them to provide care throughout the trajectory of the patient’s illness.

 Project aims

-Locally we will share the findings with:
+Locally we shared the findings with:

 • Council for Allied Health Professions Research (CAHPR) hub (including presenting at local meeting)